-These results significantly understate the real levels of alcohol consumption in Russia, the longtime head of the Moscow Anti-Narcotics Center says, noting that “Russian experts have other data according to which alcohol consumption in Russia is now more than 18 liters per capita” (ruskline.ru/news_rl/2015/11/12/kartina_alkogolizacii_rossii_nosit_strashnyj_harakter/
+These results significantly understate the real levels of alcohol consumption in Russia, the longtime head of the Moscow Anti-Narcotics Center says, noting that “Russian experts have other data according to which alcohol consumption in Russia is now more than 18 liters per capita” (ruskline.ru/news_rl/2015/11/12/kartina_alkogolizacii_rossii_nosit_strashnyj_harakter/).

+That last figure works out to one liter of pure alcohol per week – or, depending on strength, two to four bottles of vodka per week for every man, woman and child living there.
 Such levels are not found anywhere else and are five times higher than the figure the World Health Organization says imposes genetic damage on the population.

 “Before us,” Moroz continues, is “a horrific picture which testifies to the alcoholic genocide of the Russian nation and the self-destruction of the Russian people.”
 But the fact that foreign institutions are understating the problem is of perhaps equal concern because, he suggests, “it is an ideological diversion” intended to weaken Russian vigilance.

 Those who prepare these reports, he says, “are trying to introduce the idea that in [Russia] everything is in order, that people are not dying from alcoholism and that we are not threatened by an alcohol genocide” and in this way “to distract attention from a horrific problem – the alcoholization of the population of Russia.”